Azathioprine

 Blood tests

 • Before starting azathioprine you may be asked to have a blood test to look at an enzyme (TPMT).
-This will check whether your bone marrow cells are more sensitive to the medicine.
+This will check whether your body can effectively process the medicine.
 The result will decide whether this treatment is suitable for you and whether you should use a lower dose.

 • Since the liver and blood cells may be affected by azathioprine, you must have regular blood tests during your treatment.
 This is very important as you may not show symptoms.